 Billy Dekle was a Florida boy who loved to fly.
 He could fly anything under any conditions.
 For a time, he dusted crops for his family’s business.
 When he was older, he flew south and lived the Jimmy Buffett dream, flying loads of marijuana into the United States.

-In the ’70s and ’80s, smuggling was a dangerous lifestyle, but for Billy it was an adventure.
-He got arrested several times, but the end arrived in 1990 when he was indicted and found guilty by jury of conspiring to import marijuana.
+In the ’70s and ’80s, smuggling was a dangerous lifestyle, but for Billy, it was an adventure.
+He got arrested several times, but the end arrived in 1990 when he was indicted and found guilty b the jury of conspiring to import marijuana.

 Billy had never been violent, even though he had navigated dangerous situations that required all his wits.
 He went to trial and on June 7, 1991 was sentenced to life without parole as a nonviolent marijuana offender.
 He is one of more than a dozen non-violent marijuana offenders serving life without parole sentences in federal prisons.
 Many others are doing life without parole sentences in state prisons.

 Billy adjusted to life in federal prison while nourishing his sense of humor and maintaining his optimistic nature.
 He realized that his sentence was life, but there was hope that laws would change, parole would be restored, and clemency could become a viable and frequent act.
 He filled his life with work and decorated his cell with pictures of the vintage planes that he loved.